Faur/02456-VAE/readme.md

 * Check `Use Windows' default console window`.
  * This configures the terminal emulator for Git Bash.

-Use Git Bash for the remainder of this guide.
+Use Git Bash as your terminal for the remainder of this guide.

 **##### DO WE NEED PYTHON ON WINDOWS, or can we just get AWS CLI MSI? http://docs.aws.amazon.com/cli/latest/userguide/installing.html#install-msi-on-windows**